Home facials are recommended once a week.

 - Apply toner to your face

 - Apply the mask, avoiding the eye area.
-Ahava masks have active ingredients from the Dead Sea... so they may tingle a little when applied.
+Our masks have active ingredients from the Dead Sea... so they may tingle a little when applied.
 This is normal.
 If it irritates though, remove the mask.
 Leave the mask on for 5-15 minutes.
 Ideally you should lie down and relax!
+But, there is nothing to say you can't be doing the dishes, vacuuming or a load of washing on.

 - While the mask is on... it's nice to have an eye mask (small wheat bags) or cucumber slices on your eyes (yes... cucumbers do reduce puffiness!).
 Alternatively, soak cotton balls with some toner and place those over your eyes.